 Since the mid-1990s the University has seen a revitalization fueled by a renewed building boom and a successful faculty renewal program.
 Recognizing that universities across North America would soon be faced with finding replacements for the faculty members hired during the unprecedented period of growth in the late-1960s, in 1996 the University unveiled a plan to begin the renewal process before competition grew fierce.
-So successful was the strategy that more than 500 new staff members joined the University before the turn of the century Coincidental with their arrival was the return of construction crews to campus.
+So successful was the strategy that more than 500 new staff members joined the University before the turn of the century.
+Coincidental with their arrival was the return of construction crews to campus.
 Although the University struggled to achieve gains in base funding from the provincial government, the buoyant Alberta economy fueled a flurry of construction activity on campus, particularly related to facilities for engineering and medicine.
 The University also gained facilities from its involvement in helping to host the 2001 Edmonton IAAF World Championships in Athletics.
-Its major legacy from this event is an athletics facility featuring two playing fields.
 The facility, named Foote Field in recognition of the contributions of the alumnus who helped to fund it, is located on the south campus.
 It was joined in 2004 by the Saville Community Sports Centre, also named for its main donor.
 The Saville Centre was expanded in 2011 to become the home of the Golden Bears and Pandas basketball, curling, tennis and volleyball teams, and one of Canada's finest multi-use sports facilities.
 The University also established an enhanced presence in downtown Edmonton.
 One of the first announcements made by President Indira Samarasekera when she took office in 2005 related to the University's purchase of the historic Hudson Bay building in the Edmonton city centre.
 In October 2006 this site was inaugurated as Enterprise Square, and by late 2007 several programs and departments were occupying the building.
 In addition, the University's reach into rural Alberta was extended in 2004 when the former Augustana University College (founded in 1910 as Camrose Lutheran College) was incorporated into the University as Augustana Faculty.
 The beginning of the University's second century has been marked by the construction of new signature buildings reflecting a focus on interdisciplinary teaching and research in world-class facilities.
 In 2013, the Saville Centre became the home and training centre of Canada's senior women's basketball team.
 The Katz Group Centre for Pharmacy and Health Research and the Li Ka Shing Centre for Health Research Innovation were completed in 2009-2010.
 The Centennial Centre for Interdisciplinary Science followed in 2011, and the Edmonton Clinic Health Academy officially opened in January 2012.
 The Faculty of Medicine and Dentistry's centennial in 2013 saw the launch of the Medical Isotope and Cyclotron Facility, establishing the University as a centre of excellence in medical cyclotron research, and the Li Ka Shing Applied Virology Institute to fast-track research discoveries such as new vaccines to market.
-The University also expanded its digital learning presence worldwide with the launch of its first-ever massive open online course, Dino 101, in September 2013.
+In late 2013, the University announced the creation of the Peter Lougheed Leadership College, slated to open in 2016.
+Headed by founding principal and former Canadian prime minister Kim Campbell, the college is part of an initiative with The Banff Centre to create one of the world's pre-eminent leadership development programs.
+November 2014 saw the official opening of the Jeanne and Peter Lougheed Performing Arts Centre at Augustana Campus, a 550-seat theatre intended to support both the University and the community, and designed with leading-edge sustainability features including Canada's largest built-in array of solar panels.